lourdesnrdz/java-avanzado/README.md

     - OpenJDK 11

 ### XAMPP and MySQL Connector
-We needed a phpmyadmin server for the proyect.
+We needed a phpmyadmin server for the project.
 To access this we installed XAMPP, following:
 1. Go to [https://www.apachefriends.org/es/index.html](https://www.apachefriends.org/es/index.html)
 2. Once installes open XAMPP and start the MySQL server and Apache Web Server.
 3. One both services are inicialized, go to [http://localhost/phpmyadmin/](http://localhost/phpmyadmin/)